 Why spouses of U.S. permanent residents face a longer application process than those married to U.S. citizens

-A marriage-based visa or green card is available to someone who is legally married to a U.S. permanent resident, and whose marriage is the real thing, not a sham to get a green card (lawful permanent residence).
+A marriage-based visa or green card is available to someone who is legally married to a U.S. permanent resident, who has an approved I-130 petition, and whose marriage is the real thing, not a sham to get a green card (lawful permanent residence).
 In addition, the person must not be inadmissible to the United States.

-Long Wait for Visas Based on Marriage to a U.S. Permanent Resident
+A Wait for a Green Card Based on Marriage to a U.S. Permanent Resident

 If the petitioning permanent resident spouse has made his or her home outside the United States, this permanent resident status may now be lost.
 Permanent residents are expected to make their primary home in the United States.
 Any absence longer than six months will raise questions.
 Before you rely on your permanent resident spouse to petition for you, make sure this isn’t a problem.